openwisp/ansible-openwisp2/README.md

     # Sets the source path of the template that contains freeradius site configuration.
     # Defaults to "templates/freeradius/openwisp_site.j2" shipped in the role.
     freeradius_openwisp_site_template_src: custom_freeradius_site.j2
+    # Whether to deploy the default openwisp_site for FreeRADIUS.
+    # Defaults to true.
+    freeradius_deploy_openwisp_site: false
     # FreeRADIUS listen address for the openwisp_site.
     # Defaults to "*", i.e. listen on all interfaces.
     freeradius_openwisp_site_listen_ipaddr: "10.8.0.1"
-    # A list of dict that includes organization's name, UUID, RADIUS token, and
+    # A list of dict that includes organization's name, UUID, RADIUS token,
-    # ports for authentication, accounting, and inner tunnel.
-This list of dict
+    # TLS configuration, and ports for authentication, accounting, and inner tunnel.
-    # is used to generate FreeRADIUS sites that support WPA Enterprise
+    # This list of dict is used to generate FreeRADIUS sites that support
-    # (EAP-TTLS-PAP) authentication.
+    # WPA Enterprise (EAP-TTLS-PAP) authentication.
     # Defaults to an empty list.
     freeradius_eap_orgs:
         # The name should not contain spaces or special characters